sign-language-processing/sign-language-processing.github.io/src/index.md

 Video-to-Pose---commonly known as pose estimation---is the task to detect human figures in images and videos, so that one could determine, for example, where someone's elbow shows up in an image.
+It was shown [@vogler2005analysis] that the face pose correlates with facial non-manual features like head direction.

 This area has been thoroughly researched [@pose:pishchulin2012articulated;@pose:chen2017adversarial;@pose:cao2018openpose;@pose:alp2018densepose] with objectives varying from predicting 2D / 3D poses, to a selection of a small specific set of landmarks or a dense mesh of a person.